• Skip to primary navigation

 • 1 cup Red Lentils

-• 1 Large Red Onion, thinly sliced
+• 1 Large Onion, ¼ chopped and the rest thinly sliced

 • 2 Garlic cloves, finely minced

-• ½ tsp Red Chili powder
+• ½ teaspoon Red Chili powder

 Instructions